MonicB14/sparrow.bot/README.md

 Sparrow supports a limited set of commands, here are they
  - /help : Lists the commands supported by Sparrow
  - /locationtrend \[locationname\] : Gets trending twitter topics for the specified location.
  - /lasttweet \[twitter_handle\] : Gets the last tweet for the specified handle.
-By default it return my last tweet :laughing:
+By default it returns my last tweet :P